athento/athento-nx-remove-suggestion-box/README.md

 2. Install it  from the ADMIN section > Update Center > local packages
 3. Restart the server and enjoy your new feature.

-Don't forget to report any bug you find.
-Pull requests are also welcomed, feel free to improve :)
+Don't forget to report any bugs you find.
+Pull requests are also welcome, feel free to improve :)